PyruzJanbaaz/llm-fundamentals/en/00-introduction-to-core-concepts.md

 # Preface
-Modern AI systems are more than models.
-They are distributed applications composed of prompt logic, retrieval pipelines, routing strategies, evaluation workflows, and operational controls.
-This book is designed for engineers, architects, product managers, and AI teams who want a solid, practical foundation for building real-world LLM applications.
+The AI landscape is evolving fast, and the biggest challenge is not choosing a model — it is designing an entire system around that model.
+This book is written for engineers, architects, product leaders, and AI teams who need a grounded, end-to-end playbook for real-world LLM applications.

+You will find:

+- foundational concepts that explain how LLMs work and why they behave differently from traditional software
+- architectural patterns for retrieval, multi-model routing, agents, and long-term memory
+- operational practices for monitoring, observability, security, governance, and LLMOps
+- practical examples showing how to combine models, data, and infrastructure into robust systems
+- advice for balancing cost, latency, accuracy, safety, and scalability

+This handbook is intentionally pragmatic: it is not an academic survey.
+It is a living reference for people building and operating AI systems that must work consistently in production.

 # Introduction to Core Concepts